 In accordance with the Federal Drug-Free Workplace Act and Drug-Free Schools and Communities Act, Johnson & Wales University prohibits the unlawful manufacture, distribution, dispensation, possession or use of narcotics, drugs, other controlled substances or alcohol at the workplace and in the educational setting.
-Possession or use of alcoholic beverages anywhere on university property is prohibited except for legal use at events, operations, programs, premises or facilities sanctioned by the university (see the Student Code of Conduct).
+Possession or use of alcoholic beverages anywhere on university property is prohibited except for legal use at events, operations, programs, premises or facilities sanctioned by the university.
 Unlawful for these purposes means in violation of federal, state or local statutes, regulations or ordinances.
 Workplace is defined as either university premises or any place where university business is conducted away from university premises.
 Educational setting includes both university premises and approved educational sites off campus.

 Possession or use of illegal drugs, narcotics or drug paraphernalia is absolutely forbidden.
-Johnson & Wales is not, and cannot be considered, a protector or sanctuary from the existing laws of the city, state and federal governments.
+Johnson & Wales may impose sanctions on students and employees for violations of this policy up to and including dismissal, termination of employment and/or referral for prosecution.
+Johnson & Wales is not and cannot be considered a protector or sanctuary from the existing laws of the local, state and/or federal government.

 Alcohol and Its Effects